ftdgomez/bellaesthetic-site/treatments/EN/facial/peeling.md

 ## Solve common skin concerns

-sun spots? acne scars? dull or aging complexion? the perfect derma peel delivers real results for all skin types and ethnicities. results in 1 week! a doctor can customize a treatment for every individual.
+Sun spots? acne scars? dull or aging complexion? the perfect derma peel delivers real results for all skin types and ethnicities. results in 1 week! a doctor can customize a treatment for every individual.

 powerful ingredients include tca, kojic acid, retinoic acid, salicylic acid, phenol, vitamin c and anti oxidant glutathione.